tribalfs/PixelsPub/README.md

 * Turn on _USB debugging for Security Settings_ also if present in Developer option.

-* Enable t_Disable permission Monitoring_ option if present in Developer options.
+* Turn on _Disable permission Monitoring_ option if present in Developer options.
 Reboot is needed.
 </details>

 ### 3. Download ADB on your computer